pieroproietti/penguins-blog/source/_posts/mx-linux.md

 I am trying to port eggs to mx-linux.

+__Please note what this project is in no way connected to MX Linux in any official way, it's just my personal experiment__

 At the moment I have managed to remaster mx-linux with eggs and reinstall it with calamares.

 mx-linux has an excellent program for creating system snapshots.
 Furthermore, mx-linux has an excellent mx-installer installation program, with a graphical interface and a cli installer.